henriquejsb/streamfase_public/README.md

 	-l : Use Adjacency List Only (Suitable for Large Scale or large networks [>10^5 nodes]) -q : Ignore arguments and prompt input

+Main Settings for StreamFase: `./FASE -s <Subgraph Size> -i <input file>  -Sf <updates file> [arguments...]`

+Additional commands for StreamFase and StreamFase (Batches):

+    -Sf : Name of file with updates (in an edge list format: (A/R) v1 v2 , where 'A' is for edge additions and R is for edge removals.
+Ex: A 1 2\nR 1 2)
+    -Rs : Use FaSE to recompute a census for every update instead of StreamFaSE (for validation of results or time comparison)
+    -Bs : Batch size.
+Applies updates in the updates file in batches of size Bs -B : Activates StreamFase (Batches).

+Example of usage:

+./FASE -s 3 -i Networks/Stream_networks/Undirected/email_original.edges -Sf Networks/Stream_networks/Undirected/email_updates.edges -z

+Calculates the initial census on email_original and applies every update in email_updates with StreamFase.

+./FASE -s 3 -i Networks/Stream_networks/Undirected/email_original.edges -Sf Networks/Stream_networks/Undirected/email_updates.edges -z -Bs 100

+Same as before but applies updates in batches of 100 updates.

+./FASE -s 3 -i Networks/Stream_networks/Undirected/email_original.edges -Sf Networks/Stream_networks/Undirected/email_updates.edges -z -B -Bs 100

+Same as before but instead of using StreamFase for every update in the batch, applies all updates in each batch using StreamFase (Batches)

+Note: If you want to start with an empty network, the input file should only contain an edge between MAX_VERTICES + 1 MAX_VERTICES + 2 (see email_original)

+Note2: Code may contain artifacts of sampling but they are not currently working in this version.
+Please do not attempt to use sampling.

 ## Input Information
 The inputed networks should be in an edge list format, meaning that the input file should only contain lines with information about an edge, starting with